easydush/UniLikes/README.md

 # UniLikes
 Hey, we are UniLikes!
-Out voting system is free and anonymous!
+Our voting system is free and anonymous!